 The Council camps operate using the open program philosophy.
-This means that the majority of our merit badges and many of our program opportunities are not scheduled with specific class times.
-Note that there are exceptions to this rule for a few requirements or badges.
-Check with the Area Directors when you arrive at camp for specifics.
+This means that the majority of our merit badges and many of our program opportunities are not scheduled.
+There will be more opportunities for Scouts than they will have time to complete, leading to a week full of adventures.
+Note that there may be exceptions to this rule for a few requirements or badges.